LagierWasHere/LagierWasHere/lagier.md

 - 👋 Hi, I’m @LagierWasHere
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ? you can talk to me via discord